-But this is much more than a word processor, as the IPython notebook allows the mixing of computation and rich media (text, graphics, video and virtually anything a modern web browser can display).
-For example, you can mix explanatory videos with computation for educational purposes.
+Jupyter is much more than a word processor as it allows the mixing of computation and rich media (text, graphics, video and virtually anything a modern web browser can display).
+You can mix, text, code, videos and more!

 And with the power of Python's many excellent libraries for scientific and technical computing, in the following screenshot, a simple calculation can be performed with the same ease as a complex network analysis, all in one environment.